SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The main mechanism ⟮c:35;HTTP caching⟯ uses is ⟮c:36;the Cache-Control header⟯.
 In the days of ⟮c:37;HTTP 1.0⟯, the ⟮c:38;Pragma header⟯ was used for ⟮c:39;caching⟯.
 The ⟮c:40;Cache-Control header⟯ is sent ⟮c:41;by the server⟯ and&nbsp;specifies ⟮c:44;if a resource can be cached⟯, ⟮c:42;who can cache it⟯, and ⟮c:43;how long it can be cached⟯.
-The ⟮c:45;Cache-Control header::caching⟯ consists of ⟮c:46;a comma-separated list⟯, with either ⟮c:47;boolean keywords⟯ or ⟮c:48;key=value pairs⟯ ⟮h:all;(cookie e.g. has a ; separated list) ⟯.
+The ⟮c:45;Cache-Control header::caching⟯ consists of ⟮c:46;a comma-separated list⟯, with either ⟮c:47;boolean keywords⟯ or ⟮c:48;key=value pairs⟯ ⟮h:∞;(cookie e.g. has a ; separated list) ⟯.
 To specify ⟮c:49;how long⟯ ⟮c:50;a cache entry⟯ is ⟮c:49;fresh (when it becomes stale⟯), one can either specify ⟮c:51;max-age=value⟯ as ⟮c:52;part of the Cache-Control header⟯ or ⟮c:53;the separate Expires header⟯.
 ⟮c:54;Maximum value⟯ for ⟮c:55;Cache-Control:⟯ ⟮c:56;max-age⟯ is ⟮c:57;1 year⟯